 I started intermittent fasting three years ago.
 It can be effective, but it’s not the magic pill that everybody pretends it is.
+There are various methods of fasting, like ADF fasting (Alternative Day Fasting), and none of them should be used as a generic fasting solution.

 The promise of intermittent fasting goes like this.
 Only skip your breakfast and get the following benefits: